usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.2.1 Authentication Using Off-Card Biometric One-to-One Comparison {#s-6-2-1}
 {:latex-toc="6.2.1 Off-Card Biometric One-to-One Comparison"}

-The PIV Card Application hosts the signed fingerprint biometric templates and, optionally, the signed electronic iris images.
+The PIV Card Application hosts the fingerprint biometric templates, the electronic facial image, and the optional electronic iris images.
-Either mode of biometric data record can be read from the card following Cardholder-To-Card (CTC) authentication using a PIN supplied by the cardholder.
-This biometric data record is designed to support a Cardholder-To-External system (CTE) authentication mechanism through an off-card biometric one-to-one comparison scheme.
+Biometric data records can be read from the card following CTC authentication using a PIN supplied by the cardholder.
+This biometric data record is designed to support a CTE authentication mechanism through an off-card biometric OCC scheme.
 The following subsections define two authentication schemes that make use of biometric data records.[^bioreaders]

-Some characteristics of the authentication mechanisms using biometric data (described below) are as follows:
+Some characteristics of the authentication mechanisms using biometric data are as follows:

-- Strong resistance to use of unaltered card by non-owner since PIN entry and cardholder biometric characteristics are required.
+- strong resistance to use of unaltered card by non-owner since both PIN entry and cardholder biometric characteristics are required;
-- Digital signature on biometric data records, which is checked to further strengthen the mechanism.
+- digital signature on biometric data records, which is checked to further strengthen the mechanism;
-- Slower mechanism, because it requires two interactions (e.g., presentation of PIN and acquisition of a biometric sample) with the cardholder.
+- slower since it requires multiple interactions with the cardholder for presentation of PIN and acquisition of a biometric sample;
-- Does not provide protection against use of a revoked card.
+- does not provide protection against use of a revoked card; and
-- Applicable with contact card readers and contactless card readers that support the virtual contact interface.
+- usable with contact card readers and contactless card readers that support the virtual contact interface.

 [^bioreaders]: As noted in [Section 4.2.3.1](../frontend/#s-4-2-3-1), fingerprint biometric templates are not guaranteed to contain biometric characteristic data, since it may not be possible to collect fingerprints from some cardholders.
 Additionally, electronic iris images are not guaranteed to be present on a PIV Card, since iris biometric capture is optional.
 When biometric verification cannot be performed, PKI-AUTH is the recommended alternate authentication mechanism.

 #### 6.2.1.1 Unattended Authentication Using Biometric Data (BIO) {#s-6-2-1-1}

-The following steps SHALL be performed for unattended authentication of biometric data:
+The following steps SHALL be performed for unattended authentication using biometric data:

 - The CHUID or another data element[^expired] is read from the card and is checked to ensure the card has not expired and that it is from a trusted source.
-- The cardholder is prompted to submit a PIN, activating the PIV Card.
+- The cardholder is prompted to enter a PIN, activating the PIV Card.
 - Biometric data record is read from the card.
 - The signature on the biometric data record is verified to ensure the biometric data record is intact and comes from a trusted source.
 Note that the signature verification may require retrieval of the content signing certificate